How Do You Compensate A Part Time Co-Founder?

 However, I never worried about it because I had spent enough time with Jeroen before he joined the company to know that wasn’t how he was built.

-And that was the key to bringing Jeroen on.
+And that was the key to adding Jeroen to our team.
 Jeroen was clearly as fanatical as I was about building our company.
 He saw the opportunity to do what he always wanted to do.

 Bringing Jeroen onboard was on one of the best early decisions I made.
 Jeroen contributed more than I could have asked for in those early days.